metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

 - `deployment` (Attributes) Deployment describes the settings for running contour as a 'Deployment'. (see [below for nested schema](#nestedatt--spec--contour--deployment))
-- `disabled_features` (List of String) DisabledFeatures defines an array of resources that will be ignored bycontour reconciler.
+- `disabled_features` (List of String) DisabledFeatures defines an array of resources that will be ignored by contour reconciler.
 - `kubernetes_log_level` (Number) KubernetesLogLevel Enable Kubernetes client debug logging with log level.
-If unset,defaults to 0.
+If unset, defaults to 0.
-- `log_level` (String) LogLevel sets the log level for ContourAllowed values are 'info', 'debug'.
+- `log_level` (String) LogLevel sets the log level for Contour Allowed values are 'info', 'debug'.
 - `node_placement` (Attributes) NodePlacement describes node scheduling configuration of Contour pods. (see [below for nested schema](#nestedatt--spec--contour--node_placement))
-- `pod_annotations` (Map of String) PodAnnotations defines annotations to add to the Contour pods.the annotations for Prometheus will be appended or overwritten with predefined value.
+- `pod_annotations` (Map of String) PodAnnotations defines annotations to add to the Contour pods. the annotations for Prometheus will be appended or overwritten with predefined value.
-- `replicas` (Number) Deprecated: Use 'DeploymentSettings.Replicas' instead.Replicas is the desired number of Contour replicas.
-If if unset,defaults to 2.if both 'DeploymentSettings.Replicas' and this one is set, use 'DeploymentSettings.Replicas'.
+- `replicas` (Number) Deprecated: Use 'DeploymentSettings.Replicas' instead.
+Replicas is the desired number of Contour replicas.
+If if unset, defaults to 2. if both 'DeploymentSettings.Replicas' and this one is set, use 'DeploymentSettings.Replicas'.
-- `resources` (Attributes) Compute Resources required by contour container.Cannot be updated.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--contour--resources))
+- `resources` (Attributes) Compute Resources required by contour container.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--contour--resources))
 - `watch_namespaces` (List of String) WatchNamespaces is an array of namespaces.
-Setting it will instruct the contour instanceto only watch this subset of namespaces.
+Setting it will instruct the contour instance to only watch this subset of namespaces.

 <a id="nestedatt--spec--contour--deployment"></a>
 ### Nested Schema for `spec.contour.deployment`